UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Introduction

 To overcome these challenges, we propose \our{}, a novel unlearning framework that integrates hypernetworks with LoRA for both single- and multi-concept forgetting.
 In our approach, the hypernetwork dynamically generates LoRA weights conditioned on the CLIP embedding of the input concept.
 This design allows the model to produce adaptive, context-aware LoRA updates that generalize across semantically related concepts while maintaining precise control over what is removed.
 During inference, \our{} efficiently adjusts its unlearning behavior without retraining or manual intervention, enabling scalable and flexible concept erasure.
 Experimental results across multiple benchmarks, including object removal, celebrity unlearning, and explicit content suppression (Figure~\ref{fig:teaser}), demonstrate that \our{} achieves superior balance between effective forgetting and preservation of generative quality, establishing a new direction for adaptive machine unlearning in diffusion models.

-The main contributions of this work can be summarized as follows: \begin{itemize} \item A novel, context-aware machine unlearning framework that combines hypernetworks with Low-Rank Adaptation (LoRA) for use in both Stable Diffusion and flow-based models like Flux.
+The contributions of this work are summarized as follows: \begin{itemize} \item A novel, context-aware machine unlearning framework that combines hypernetworks with Low-Rank Adaptation (LoRA) for use in both Stable Diffusion and flow-based models like Flux.
 The system dynamically generates adaptive weights conditioned on CLIP embeddings to enable semantically guided forgetting without further retraining.